mat-docs/ATLAS.Site/docs/developer-resources/atlas/automation-api/index.md

 It also allows automated loading and unloading of data into ATLAS.

-ATLAS (Advanced Telemetry Linked Acquisition System) is a sophisticated software package developed by McLaren Applied to capture, distribute, display, and analyze data from control systems—especially in motorsport and automotive applications.
+ATLAS (Advanced Telemetry Linked Acquisition System) is a sophisticated software package developed by Motion Applied to capture, distribute, display, and analyze data from control systems—especially in motorsport and automotive applications.

----

 ## Capabilities